 “Extroverts have the strength of communication,” Naugle says.
 “They bring people together and they turn strangers into friends.
 They can become close friends with their roommates and bring them out of their shells.
 It adds warmth to the home.”

-Even though they’re talkers, extroverts also tend to beat around the bush when discussing something important, Naugle says — something that could seriously get in the way of a co-living situation, unless you’re upfront about having clear communication.
+Another one of the important tips for co living that will save any roommate relationship is to create boundaries.
+Even though they’re talkers, extroverts also tend to beat around the bush when discussing something important, Naugle says.
+Something that could seriously get in the way of a co-living situation, unless you’re upfront about having clear communication.

-Know that extroverts who are doers will tend to dominate and make all the house — which is fine if you can both agree.
+Know that extrovert roommates who are doers will tend to dominate the home environment, which is fine if you can both agree.
 But the best thing to do, Wanis says, is to make the rules together so you get a say from the beginning.

 “Don’t just think that problems are going to go away,” Wanis says.
 “If you’re dealing with an extrovert, they’re going to tell you what they like and what they don’t like.
 You must understand that, depending on which form of extroversion they have, they’re going to want to dominate or they’re going to want to be much louder than you.”

 Good communication requires knowing yourself as well.
+So before you say ‘My roommate is an extrovert so we’ll never get along,’ do some self contemplation.
 If you have a quieter personality, be clear about what you don’t like and also what you need and what you’re willing to be flexible on.
 For example don’t say, “I don’t like loud noise” when you can say, “I need peace and quiet,” recommends Wanis.
 Then you can make the rules together based on your respective needs.
 For example, Mondays, Tuesdays and Wednesdays might be “no visitors days,” while visitors are fine on other days.

 Ultimately, empathy and mutual respect are what holds every co-living relationship together, so avoid putting your needs first — regardless of where you fall on the introvert-extrovert scale.
 Either way, you should be ready to step back and make some compromises for the benefit of your relationship.

-Live with an extrovert?
+Live with an extrovert roommate?
 Drop us your tips on how you make your relationship successful below!